Binocular Repair Basics, Repairing Binoculars Alignment

 #1 Take the binoculars with you outdoors in daylight.
 Locate a prominent structure far away from you, about 100 yards or more, a house for example, with straight and horizontal lines.

 #2 Place the binoculars on a flat, solid surface pointing the unit horizontally.
-Depending on where you are, a tripod where the binoculars can be mounted may also be used for stabilizing the unit while positioning yourself behind the binoculars.
+Depending on where you are, a tripod where the binoculars can be mounted on may also be used for stabilizing the unit while positioning yourself behind the binoculars.

 #3 Center in the field of view, focusing on the prominent structure.